 About the Brock International Prize

-Each juror nominates one candidate, submits a brief statement on the accomplishments of that individual, and develops a 20 to 50-page portfolio showcasing the nominee’s work.
+Each juror nominates one candidate and submits a brief statement on the idea of that individual.
 During the deliberation process, each juror makes a 30-minute oral presentation in support of his or her candidate.
-Discussion and elimination voting follow until the Brock Laureate for the following year is identified.
+Discussion and elimination voting follow until the laureate for the following year is identified.

 Education is a topic of ever-growing concern in all areas of civilized society.
 It is a field that is carefully practiced, actively researched, and often undergoing transformation.
-Where once education was a benefit of a privileged few, today it has become imperative for entire nations.
-To be uneducated diminishes one’s chances of success.
-Given an environment in which so much is at stake, it is important to recognize major innovations in education and adopt them into other education systems.
+Where once education was a benefit of a privileged few, today it has become imperative as a means to compete in an increasingly global marketplace of ideas.
+Put quite simply, to be uneducated significantly diminishes one’s chances of success in life.
+Given an environment in which so much is at stake, it is important to recognize major innovations in education and adopt them and expand their impact into other education systems.

-John A. and the late Donnie V. Brock are Oklahoma natives.
+John Brock and his late wife, Donnie, are Oklahoma natives.
+John is chairman of the board of Medallion Petroleum, Inc. He served as an artillery officer in the Korean War, serves on several boards of directors, and is a member of the Oklahoma Hall of Fame.
 Donnie was a former educator, having taught elementary school in Oklahoma and Texas.
-John is Chairman of the Board of Medallion Petroleum, Inc. He served as an artillery officer in the Korean War, serves on several boards of directors, and is a member of the Oklahoma Hall of Fame.
-The Brocks have both been active in civic organizations and have been patrons of the arts.
+The Brocks have been active in many civic organizations and are long-time patrons of the arts.

 What is the Brock Family Community Foundation?

-The Brock Family Community Foundation’s sole purpose is the awarding of the Brock International Prize in Education and the establishment of the Brock Prize Symposium.
-The directors of the Foundation are Dr. Ed Harris, R. Blake Atkins, attorney; and Thomas W. Wilkins, President of the Trust Company of Oklahoma.
-The Trust Company of Oklahoma manages the Foundation’s funds.
+The Brock Family Community Foundation funds the costs for the awards and expenses of the Brock Prize.
+The directors of the foundation are Dr. Ed Harris, R. Blake Atkins, attorney; and Thomas W. Wilkins, president of the Trust Company of Oklahoma.
+The Trust Company of Oklahoma manages the foundation’s funds.